whatwg/streams/README.md

 var socket = makeStreamingSocket("http://example.com", 80);
 ```

 Here we see a pattern very typical of readable streams that wrap push sources: they do most of their work in the `start` constructor parameter.
-There, it sets up listeners to call `push` with any incoming data; to call `finish` if the source has no more data; and to call `error` if the source errors.
-These three functions—`push`, `finish`, and `error`—are given to the supplied `start` parameter, allowing `start` to push onto the internal buffer and otherwise manipulate internal state. `start` is called immediately upon creation of the readable stream, so you can be sure that these listeners were attached immediately after the `rawSocket` object was created.
+There, it sets up listeners to call `push` with any incoming data; to call `close` if the source has no more data; and to call `error` if the source errors.
+These three functions—`push`, `close`, and `error`—are given to the supplied `start` parameter, allowing `start` to push onto the internal buffer and otherwise manipulate internal state. `start` is called immediately upon creation of the readable stream, so you can be sure that these listeners were attached immediately after the `rawSocket` object was created.

 Note how the `ondata` handler checks the return value of the `push` function, and if it's falsy, it tries to stop the flow of data from the raw socket. `push` returns a boolean that is `true` only if the stream's internal buffer has not yet been filled.
 If the return value is instead `false`, that means the buffer is full: a backpressure signal.
 Thus we call `rawSocket.readStop()` to propagate this backpressure signal to the underlying socket.